-Under the present GST registration process, every individual or company that supplies goods and services has to register under Goods and Service Tax (GST).
-So, if you run a business with an annual turnover that exceeds Rs.20 lakh (in all Indian states, other than north-eastern states) then you will have to register with GSTN (Goods and Service Tax Network), according to our Indian govt rules
+GST Registration process, every individual or company that supplies goods and services has to register under Goods and Service Tax (GST).
+So, if any person who runs a business with an annual turnover that exceeds Rs.20 lakh (in all Indian states, other than north-eastern states) then he has to register with GSTN (Goods and Service Tax Network), according to our Indian govt rules

-Once you have registered under this regime, you will receive a unique GSTIN (Goods and Service Tax Identification Number).
+Once GST registration process done then under this regime, a unique GSTIN (Goods and Service Tax Identification Number) generated.
 The Central Government issues a state-wise, 15-digit number to you once you complete registration.
-There are many advantages of GST registration including the fact that you will get a legal identity as a supplier.
-You can also avail input tax credit and collect GST from recipients of goods and services.

 - PAN card of the applicant